yc-harshan-reddy17/Shield-Insurance-Project/README.md

 Since they account for 55% of sales, concentrate your marketing efforts on the 31–40 and 41–50 age groups.
 Offer specialized insurance coverage to the expanding number of customers aged 65 and beyond (₹193.77M).

-4.Handle Seasonality in Customer Growth:
+4. Handle Seasonality in Customer Growth:
 Sales peaked in March and then declined in subsequent months.
 Put in place incentives for policy renewal or seasonal promotions.

-5.Accelerate the Offline-to-Online Transition:
+5. Accelerate the Offline-to-Online Transition:
 Most clients favor offline representatives.
 Introduce hybrid models where transactions take place online for convenience but offline agents help with onboarding.